zoraviel/CSS-assignment-2/README.md

 **REPEAT: DO NOT change *index.html* in any way.**

 You must write style rules in *main.css* to make the HTML page (*index.html*) look similar to the first "Sea Mammals" page in [this video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
-Note that a color palette has been provided for you in *main.css* -- **our focus here** is not on colors but on margins and padding, as well as effective use of CSS selectors.
+Note that a color palette has been provided for you in *main.css* -- **our focus here** is not on finding new colors but on margins and padding, as well as effective use of CSS selectors.

 1. Specify background colors for the three `section` elements, using the IDs that are in the HTML.
 Each `section` must have a different background color.
 Robbins introduced *id and class attributes* in chapter 5.
 Using an ID in the stylesheet is demonstrated in the video [Intro to Web Apps Robbins Chapter 14 part 1](https://www.youtube.com/watch?v=9saJfaXfux8&index=26&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB).

 2. Specify a suitable width for the `article` element and give it a white background.

 3. Figure out how to center the `h2`, the `img`, the image source paragraph, and the `article`.
-There are two different methods for centering (text has one way, and images have a *different* way). **DO NOT center the text inside the `article`!** This covered in your book and in the videos.
+There are different methods for centering - do not use the text centering method for the article or the image. **DO NOT center the text inside the `article`!** This covered in your book and in the videos.
 NOTE: If you Google centering, you might find an incorrect method that is old and no longer used, and that will cost you points.

 4. Specify padding for `article`.